raspberrypilearning/sensing-space/lesson-1/lesson.md

-# A Model ISS Lesson Plan 1 - Building your model ISS
+# Sensing Space 1 - Building your model ISS

 In this lesson, students will build a model Internation Space Station, containing a Sense Hat.